wvirany/PowderPuff-016-05/README.md

 New Features:
  - Profile Page complete.
  - Added color to the footer.
- - Added a starting Welcome message to our Home page.
+ - Added a starting Welcome message to our Home page
+ - Added some style to Resorts Page

 Bug Fixes:
  - Profile page was not displaying any data, we figured out the correct way to populate and display the user's data in the profile page.